sahibthecreator/.NET-destkop-application-with-NoSQL-MongoDB/README.md

-# .NET destkop application with NoSQL MongoDB
+# .NET desktop application with NoSQL MongoDB
 Desktop Application for managing employees and tickets for service desk administrators